5 Things to Do If Your Creditor Won’t Negotiate

-If you’re constantly hitting a wall attempting to negotiate with a debt collection agency, consider speaking to the original creditor.
+If you’re constantly hitting a wall when negotiating with debt collectors, consider speaking to the original creditor.
 Keep in mind that this will only be possible if the debt belongs to the original creditor, and they have hired an agency to collect the debt from you on their behalf.

 Unfortunately, when dealing with creditors it’s important to remember that they’re not interested in your life, or what happened to get you into the position you’re at today.
 The job of creditors and collectors alike is to take back the money that you owe using procedures within the boundaries of the law.

 It’s your job to protect your own interests, while living up to your financial obligations.
 In other words, attempting to appeal to creditors with sad stories about what happened to you won’t help.
 Instead, focus on speaking to them in a language they’ll understand: dollars.

 While it’s safe to say that you know the most about your debt and financial situation, there are debt experts out there who can help you to negotiate the terms of a settlement in a way that speaks to your creditors on a different level.
 A successful debt settlement agency has years of experience & knowledge in how to negotiate with debt collectors.
 They can help you reconsider your options from a new angle, and may even offer solutions to your debt problems that you hadn’t considered.